cyverse-archive/Donkey/README.markdown

 as the response body for the endpoint to export the reference genomes.
 Note that the success flag, if present in the request body, will be ignored.

+Note that this service replaces *all* reference genomes; it doesn't just add reference genomes to the list.
+Use the services in Conrad to import individual reference genomes.

 Here's an example:

 ```